nestordemeure/breviarium/data/english.md

 ### Being Accused

-If you notice that you have been accused by someone, it must be concealed.
-Do not suddenly correct yourself in the matter about which you were denounced, lest the informer boast that his accusation was favorably received by the one to whom he reported it, and that his accusation was gratefully accepted.
+Conceal it if you notice that you have been accused by someone, and do not suddenly correct yourself in what you were accused of, lest the informer boast that his accusation was favorably received by the one to whom he reported it.

-Indeed, call him an enemy and informer when given the opportunity, saying that such men are desired, as traitors are usually desired, but never loved.
-And from this, one is accustomed to argue that if he portrays others in my presence, he does the same with me in the presence of others.
-Indeed, less prudence and harmony are present in those who are not allies, but critics of others.
+Instead, given the opportunity, call him an enemy, an informer, suggesting that such people are wanted, as traitors are usually desired, but never loved.
+And thus he will usually argue that if he maligns others in your presence, he will do the same to you in the presence of others, indeed, there is less prudence and harmony among those who are not allies, but rather critics of each others.
+Should he find such men useful to himself, he will eventually reveal his true feelings towards such individuals.

+Go to the one who accused you, consult what must be done in this accusation, seek as if from an intimate friend.

-If he admits such men as useful to himself, he will nevertheless bear the disposition of his soul toward such men in due time.
-If the one who denounced you spoke the worst about you in the presence of another, wishing to turn you away from him, speak the best about a third party, with whom you are to be engaged, in the presence of this same one.
+In the presence of another, if he has spoken ill of you, trying to turn that person against you, speak favorably about a third person, with whom you are connected, in the presence of the same individual.

-At the beginning of the dispute, with the accuser himself, show him as an accomplice, or let the judgment be conducted in his presence, especially in those matters which are pleasing, such as formerly depositing with the judges things to be revealed in the military year.
+At the onset of the dispute, expose the accuser as a co-conspirator, or have the trial conducted in his presence, particularly in matters that are agreeable, as once the accuser had to put down for the judges in the year of military service.

-If you are accused of many things, do not deny everything, lest you lose credibility.
-Acknowledge some things, even if false, so that there may be no opinion that you are flexible and not everywhere afflicted by error.
+If you are accused of multiple offenses, do not deny everything, lest you forfeit all credibility.
+Acknowledge certain things, even if untrue, to avoid the impression that you are malleable and universally prone to mistakes.

-Often it will help, if you know that you have been denounced to your superior, that you do not clear yourself if he does not demand it.
-You will stir him more, you will incite him, but by initially avoiding it to the utmost or doing the opposite.
+Often it will proves beneficial, if you know that you have been reported to your superior, not to clear yourself unless he demands it.
+This will provoke him further, you will stir him up, but initially avoid it as much as possible or do the opposite.

 ### Visiting Provinces